Guilt (law): Remedies

-Law does not usually accept the agent's self-punishment, but some ancient codes did: in Athens, the accused could propose their own remedy, which could, in fact, be a reward, while the accuser proposed another, and the jury chose something in-between.
+Law does not usually accept the agent's self-punishment, but some ancient codes did: in Athens, the accused could propose a remedy, which could be a reward, while the accuser proposed another, and the jury chose something in-between.
 This forced the accused to effectively bet on his support in the community, as Socrates did when he proposed "room and board in the town hall" as his fate.
 He lost and drank hemlock, a poison, as advised by his accuser.